LuisAll12/Machinelearning-dataanalysis/README.md

 This project was motivated by my ÜK grade, which suffered due to a misunderstanding—I built two models for two problems instead of one.
 My teachers were strict with their feedback, pushing me to prove myself again.
 Additionally, I took on this challenge out of personal interest.

-I used several Models like the Random Forest Classifier or the Voting Classifier.
 ***
 ## Contents
 * How to download